carolineweiss/01_Variables_and_Datatypes/10_Polymorphism/tutorial/README.md

 System.out.println(shoppingCart.receipt());
 ```

-When your receipt prints, you see that your program handled these seemingly very different types of items in a consistent way, and printed a consolidated receipt.
+When your receipt prints, you see that your program handled these seemingly different types of items in a consistent way, and printed a consolidated receipt.

 ```
 Welcome to the Tech Elevator Bookstore